-All material should be returned or renewed by the due date (or the recall due date).
+All material should be returned or renewed by the due date.
 Most materials can be returned to any Purdue West Lafayette campus library with the exception of reserve material, periodicals, and media items, which need to be returned to the lending library.

 For all billing inquiries, contact Circulation Services at (765) 494-0369 or firstname.lastname@example.org